ivan-m/paraphrase/Differences.md

    will only have an impact on the possible error messages returned if parsing fails.

-8. `polyparse-next` isn't as lazy and doesn't support partial parsing;
+8. `paraphrase` isn't as lazy and doesn't support partial parsing;
    that is, whereas in `polyaprse` the parser:

     ~~~ {.haskell"